SBUtltmedia/tlt-calendar/api.md

 /employees/:netid/status (POST)
 Same structure as the GET version

+/employees/status (GET)
+Fetches the status for all employees
+[
+	{
+		"netid": string,
+		"status": {
+			// same format as /employees/:netid/status
+		}
+	}
+	...
+]

+/employees/status (POST)
+Input structure is same as the GET version output

 /slots (GET)
 Fetches the slots for all locations (hours open, shift slots, etc.)
 [